Are You Ready to Go Adventure Traveling with Parkinson's?

 Take your walking poles with you if you will be doing any hiking or walking on uneven surfaces.
 They can be especially helpful when walking on cobblestones or steep trails.

-Not only do the poles help keep you from falling, you will look really cool with them.
-And one really good thing is that you can’t be looking at your phone while walking if you have poles in your hands!
+Not only do the poles help keep you from falling, but you will look really cool with them.
+And one really good thing is that you cannot be looking at your phone while walking if you have poles in your hands!

 Also, don’t forget your sunscreen and a hat.
-You are at a higher risk for skin cancer (as in melanoma) if you have Parkinson’s.
+You are at a higher risk for skin cancer (such as melanoma) if you have Parkinson’s.
 Good sunglasses are also a necessity.1

 Listen to your guides

-If they tell you to wear 3 layers of pants and shirts, do it.
+If they tell you to wear three layers of pants and shirts, do it.
 Leave the flip-flops at home, unless your idea of adventure vacationing is sitting on the beach in Maui.

-Take lots of pics to bore your family and friends with.
-By the way, I found that the stabilizers on my iPhone make it easier for me to take videos than stills.
+Take lots of photos to bore your family and friends with.
+By the way, I found that the stabilizers on my iPhone make it easier for me to take videos than still photos.
 Let your travel companions take the still shots instead.

 And finally... have a fabulous trip!